AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 If it's not empty, the entrypoint script needs to:

-1. Set the HTTP proxy to be used for tests execution.
+1. Configure an HTTP proxy connection for running UI tests.
 This can be achieved by exporting the `HTTP_PROXY` environment variable that is built using the following values:
    * Proxy host, which is provided by `PROXY_HOST` variable
    * Proxy port, which is provided by `PROXY_HTTPS_PORT` or `PROXY_HTTP_PORT` variable (the variable with a non-empty value will be used)
-2. Set the proxy CA certificate to be used for tests execution.
+2. Set the CA certificate that will be used when connecting to the HTTP proxy.
 Its location is provided by `PROXY_CA_PATH` variable.
    * This can be achieved by exporting `NODE_EXTRA_CA_CERTS` environment variable.
-3. Wait for proxy sidecar container to be ready.
+3. Wait until the HTTP proxy is ready.
    * To check the readiness, the environment variables `PROXY_HOST`, `PROXY_OBSERVABILITY_PORT`, `PROXY_RETRY_ATTEMPTS` and `PROXY_RETRY_DELAY` can be used.
    * You can check using a cURL request, making sure to install cURL in your `Dockerfile`.